Definition

 Finland Chemical Industry Position Paper on Electricity Markets and Competitiveness

-Finland’s chemical industry has set out its strategic priorities for electricity market reform ahead of the EU’s 2026 Electrification Action Plan.
-The position emphasizes securing low-cost, low-emission baseload power and avoiding capacity market costs to maintain industrial competitiveness during the transition to climate neutrality.
+Finland's chemical industry has released strategic priorities for electricity market reform ahead of the 2026 EU Electrification Action Plan.
+This advocacy signals a push for low-emission baseload power and competitive grid pricing to protect industrial margins during the energy transition.

 European Parliament Questions Commission on CEFIC Closed-Door Summit and REACH Safeguards